Huylu-73ch13/Huylu-73ch13/README.md

 🔍 Interests: Binary Exploitation and Web Exploitation.

 💡 Passion: I have a passion for coding and algorithms, with my journey beginning in the last year of 2020 when I learned C++.
 Throughout my academic career, I've been recognized as an excellent student at the school, city, and provincial levels.
-Upon entering university, my interests deepened, leading me to explore AI and delve into cybersecurity research.
+Upon entering university, my interests deepened, leading me to explore Information Assurance and Cybersecurity and delve into cybersecurity research.

 📧 Contact: huylu73ch13@gmail.com